pazi88/Speeduino-M5x-PCBs/m50,m40,m60 Pnp/README.md

    - Spare relay outputs at external connectors are connected to D28, D30 and D32
    - DISA output in connected to D30 (shared with external connectod D30 output)
 - PCB can be populated with HC-05/06 bluetooth module
+- PCB can be populated with DIY-EFI TinyWB Module

 ## Compiling speeduino code for Arduino mega